takalkartejas/learning_docker/README.md

 27. The last step creates a file also at host refer theory 10
 28. search for a theme on bootstrap single page template, download, copy the content and paste in the website folder and delete all old files
 29. run docker and check the website on localhost:8080
+30. Sharing volumes between containers-
+31. using command :- docker run --name website_2 --volumes-from website -d -p 8000:80 nginx :- refer cmd 21
+32. We create new container called website_2 and mount the volume from the container website into website_2.
+33. We give it a different port no. and check if the website is running
+34. Dockerfile-

 ### Usefull commands: